-Over the past 12 months we have made progress to further develop our processes, expand our action plan and implement controls within our operations now that we better understand our modern slavery risk.
-We continue to recognise that ongoing effort is required to further progress towards our commitment of eliminating modern slavery risks across our business
+Over the past 12 months we have made some progress to further develop our processes, expand our action plan and implement controls within our operations as we continue to better understand our evolving modern slavery risk.

+We continue to recognise that ongoing effort is required to further progress towards our commitment of eliminating modern slavery risks across our business.